Custom cloud-init

 This set of commands makes

-reinitiate all data generated during the first boot of the instance, including server SSH keys.
-This means that next time you log in using SSH, you will see a security warning that the new key does not match the one stored in your local trusted keys (stored usually in~/.ssh/known_hosts
+cloud-initreinitiate all data generated during the first boot of the instance, including server SSH keys.
+This means that next time you log in using SSH, you will see a security warning that the new key does not match the one stored in your local trusted keys (stored usually in~/.ssh/known_hosts).Warning: Remote Host Identification has ChangedIf you are sure about the server security, you may want to remove the old key from

 Custom use-cases

-Here, we discuss situations that require additional configuration of cloud-init
+Here, we discuss situations that require additional configuration of cloud-init.

 Automatic setup of network interfaces

-auto-configures NICs on first boot of an instance.
+By default, cloud-init auto-configures NICs on first boot of an instance.

-To make it do the auto-configuration on every boot and on the run (hotplug), use this cloud-config
+To make it do the auto-configuration on every boot and on the run (hotplug), use this cloud-config:

 Last updated on